jennego/cowichan-dressage-site/README.md

 TO DO LIST

-- console errors removal - entry, membership

 - order events by nearest upcoming date on events page (need to think about that one)
-- make sure other details reach the results
-- add rules checkbox to form
-- show session name if one is included
 - show resource pdf if included
-- see if I can remove unused testfields on submission
+- disable payment method if total cost is 0

+- show session name if one is included - done
+- make sure other details reach the results - done
+- add rules checkbox to form - done

 Final touches